 WalkBikeMarin is an initiative by the County of Marin to help make Marin more healthy, livable, and environmentally sustainable by encouraging walking and bicycling as everyday transportation.
 This initiative was catalyzed by a recent $25 million federal grant to fund the Nonmotorized Transportation Pilot Program (NTPP).
 The goal of the WalkBikeMarin website is to provide information about all the County’s bicycle and pedestrian projects and programs in one place.
 For more information on the NTPP see the About the Project page.

-How often do you walk and bike?
+How often do you ride your bicycle?

 view past profiles >

 |/ SUBSCRIBE TO WALK BIKE MARIN / CONTACT US /|